byrnesm/trial/content/english/about/_index.md

 ---
-bg_image: images/featue-bg.jpg
+title: "About Our Company"
-description: this is meta description
+description: "this is meta description"
 draft: false
-title: About Our Company
+bg_image: "images/featue-bg.jpg"
 ---